 That's how developers can speed up the deployment process and roll out web apps faster and with greater efficiency.
 In these types of web application architecture, each microservice can be developed independently, sometimes, in a different programming language, and run on their own.

-Moreover, each microservice aims to satisfy a specific business or user requirement you are working on.
+Moreover, each microservice architecture aims to satisfy a specific business or user requirement you are working on.
 It is an ideal type of web application architecture because it helps support multiple platforms and devices across the cloud, IoT, and mobile.

 3. Serverless architecture